kelvinjoshua/NBA-Android-/README.md

 ## Description.
-This is an android app that allows you to view the Current teams in the NBA WESTERN CONFERENNCE , as well as additional team information,such as The city its located in and the teams Alias ,displayed in the custom fragments.
+This is an android app that allows you to view the Current teams in the NBA WESTERN CONFERENNCE , as well as additional team information,such as The city its located in and the teams Alias ,displayed when a user clicks on a specific team.

 ## Important Technologies used.
 * Parcelable library.